Buffett Still A Buyer, Will Seritage Shares Go Higher?

 Finally, this article is free, and the sole purpose for writing it is to assist with research, while also providing a forum for second-level thinking.
 If you have not followed him, please take five seconds and click his name above (top of the page).

-Sources: FAST Graphs and SRG Investor Presentation.
+Sources: F.A.S.T.
+Graphs and SRG Investor Presentation.

 Disclosure: I am/we are long APTS, ARI, BRX, BXMT, CCI, CHCT, CIO, CLDT, CONE, CORR, CUBE, DLR, DOC, EPR, EXR, FPI, GMRE, GPT, HASI, HTA, IRM, JCAP, KIM, LADR, LAND, LMRK, LTC, MNR, NXRT, O, OHI, OUT, PEB, PEI, PK, QTS, ROIC, SKT, SPG, STAG, STOR, STWD, TCO, UBA, UNIT, VER, VTR, WPC.